manazly777-art/consumer_price_index_analysis/README.md

 - Commodity groups associated with higher inflation
 - Differences between rural, urban, and combined sectors

-## 📌 Portfolio Value

-This project demonstrates the ability to take a large economic dataset, prepare it for analysis, build interactive Excel visualizations, and communicate findings through a business-focused dashboard.

 **Domain:** Economics & Finance
 **Tool:** Excel